acmesh-official/acme.sh/README.md

 # le: means simp`Le`
 Simplest shell script for LetsEncrypt free Certificate client

 Simple and Powerful, you only need 3 minutes to learn.

-Pure written in bash, no dependencies to python , acme-tiny or LetsEncrypt official client.
+Pure written in bash, no dependencies to python, acme-tiny or LetsEncrypt official client.
 Just one script, to issue, renew your certificates automatically.

-Probably it's the smallest&easiest&smartest shell script to automatically  issue&renew the free certificates from LetsEncrypt.
+Probably it's the smallest&easiest&smartest shell script to automatically issue & renew the free certificates from LetsEncrypt.

 Do NOT require to be `root/sudoer`.